mathewgomas-alfred/mathewgomas.io/tutorials/flat-coloring.rst

 4. Click update to see the results:

 .. image:: /images/en/flat-coloring/Krita_filling_lineart10.png
-    :alt: coloring with colorise mask
+    :alt: coloring with colorize mask

 When you are satisfied, |mouseright| the colorize mask, and go to :menuselection:`Convert --> Paint Layer`.
 This will turn the colorize mask to a generic paint layer.
 Then, you can fix the last issues by aking the line art semi-transparent and painting the flaws away with a pixel art brush.

 .. image:: /images/en/flat-coloring/Krita_filling_lineart11.png
-    :alt: result from the colorise mask
+    :alt: result from the colorize mask

 Then, when you are done, split the layers via :menuselection:`Layers --> Split --> Split Layer`.
 There's a few options you can choose, but the following should be fine: